mohsenr2040/Smart-backup/README.md

 # Smart-backup
 is develoed in 2013
-Connect to all servers in scheduling , backup all specific databases .Then create zip file and copy them to the distination.
+Connect to all servers in scheduling , backs up all specific databases .Then creates zip file and copies them to the distination.